 Platja de la Barceloneta

 Barceloneta Beach is intrinsically linked to the former fishing quarter of the same name, and the city’s historical neighborhood by the sea is one of the most picturesque scenes in town.
-The promenade stretches nearly 5 km, lined with tapas bars and seafood restaurants on one side and sandy shores on the other.
+The promenade stretches nearly 5 km, and is one of the best places in Barcelona to grab a bite at one of Spain’s world-famous tapas bars.
 Whether you opt to sit with your feet in the sand or at one of many terraces with a drink in hand, Barceloneta is one of the premiere spots to watch an epic sunset in Barcelona.
 Since this is the main city beach, it’s here you’ll find everyone from the typical beach-goers and surfers to bohemian hippies and strumming guitarists.
 For a one-of-a-kind experience, be sure to grab a seat at one of the many chiringuitos, the seasonal beach bars open along the sand between May and October.

 The summit of Tibidabo Mountain is the highest point in all of Barcelona at 512 meters.
 The elevation of this forest-covered peak naturally brings breathtaking aerial views of the city with the city’s most recognizable dotted across the landscapes.
 Whether you choose to hike up to the top or take the cable car, atop Tibidabo awaits an old-fashioned amusement park, telecommunications tower, and looming basilica that’s visible from almost everywhere in Barcelona.
 When on Tibidabo Mountain, there’s no bad viewpoint to watch the sunset over Barcelona, with vistas of the city and the sea on one end and green fields and shimmering small towns on the other.